 Because of the large number of applications we receive, almost all communication regarding your application will be via e-mail until the final phases of the selection process.
 Please check your spam or junk mail filters if you have not heard from PolarTREC.

 Generally, we receive over 150-200 applications for the PolarTREC program each year.
 PolarTREC places approximately 12 educators per year in the program.
-Placement in PolarTREC is highly competitive, and applicants are encouraged to seek feedback about their applications and to reapply if not selected.
+Placement in PolarTREC is highly competitive; applicants are encouraged to put significant thought and effort into filling out their applications.
+If not selected, applicants are encouraged to seek feedback about your applications and reapply.